 - Increased long-term costs: In some cases, the cost of a home could be higher over the long run if the down payment assistance is provided in the form of an interest-bearing loan that needs to be repaid.

 - Lengthy application process: The process of qualifying for down payment assistance can also be time-consuming, as you’ll need to research all of the programs available and submit individual applications to each one.

 - Occupancy requirements: It’s also not unusual for some assistance programs to require that you occupy the home for a minimum number of years to have the assistance fully forgiven, which may not be ideal if the need to move arises.

 Not everyone qualifies for down payment assistance programs.
 If you have owned a home in the last three years, your income is too high or you are planning to rent out the property or otherwise use it as an investment, you might not be eligible for many programs.

 However, there are other housing programs you might qualify for.
 Visit HUD.gov/states, select your state and click “Learn About Homeownership.”
 From there, you can find ways to avoid foreclosure, find home counseling services and get money for home renovations or repairs.
 Depending on where you live and your needs, you might find housing resources geared toward seniors, disaster relief and help to pay utility bills.

 Home assistance programs are vast and vary by needs and location.
 You might find that if you do not qualify for down payment assistance, you might be eligible for assistance in other ways.

 This, too, depends on where you are.
-Terms and funding amounts are determined primarily by individual states — find out what’s offered in your area, and what you need to do to apply, by contacting your state’s HFA.
+Individual states primarily determine terms and funding amounts.
+Find out what’s offered in your area, and what you need to do to apply, by contacting your state’s HFA.

 In most cases, yes, you can use multiple sources of down payment assistance, provided you qualify.
 Check with your lender to ensure you’re obtaining a mortgage through a program that allows for more than one source of assistance.